Explore Academia

 Getting strong letters of recommendation is essential to the job search.
 How to make them effective is more in your hands than you think.
 Here are some who-what-where-when tips to help guide you:

 Think of who could write effective letters for you that cover a variety of things you would like to show (e.g., research, teaching abilities).
 These writers can often help speak of your accomplishments more effectively than you can.
-If you are lacking in an area (e.g., publications), ask your letter writer to discuss why this area may be lacking and how you show potential in it in addition to areas where you excelled.
+If you are lacking in an area (e.g., publications), ask your letter writer to discuss why this area may be lacking and how you show potential in addition to areas where you excelled.

 Think about how these letters would work together to paint a complete picture of who you are.
 Most applicants ask their advisors to write a letter of recommendation.
 Generally, that person is the most familiar with your work and your journey to candidacy.
-If you don’t have a positive relationship with your advisor, consider this carefully: If you are stuck between getting a general letter from someone famous in your field versus the opportunity for an amazing letter with specific details from someone closer to home, think of the readers. he letters that speak directly about who you are, what your research is, and why you have great potential will make a stronger impact on the readers.
+If you don’t have a positive relationship with your advisor, consider this carefully: If you are stuck between getting a general letter from someone famous in your field versus the opportunity for an amazing letter with specific details from someone closer to home, think of the readers.
+The letters that speak directly about who you are, what your research is, and why you have great potential will make a stronger impact on the readers.
 Letters outside your institution of study can show evidence of your ability to build broad relationships, so we recommend asking that person for a letter if they can speak well of your work and collaboration.

 The easier you make their job, the better your letters will be.
 Set up a meeting with each person you are asking and bring a copy of your CV, cover letter, statement of purpose, research statement, teaching portfolio, and chapters you authored (drafts are fine).